 Solving the problem of traffic delays when residents use urban public transport requires identifying problematic locations on the road network where such delays are the most extensive and persistent.
 The time spent on transportation determines city residents' choice of transportation mode.
 Problem areas can be identified through field surveys, but conducting them simultaneously on all sections of the road network is expensive and requires many surveyors.
 Conducting such studies in individual areas will provide only some information about the state of the problem in the urban public transport system.
-Local studies in transportation systems are relevant only for solving problems in specific areas, most often intersections, certain sections of routes, stopping points, etc. When studying the entire urban public transportation systems are needed to monitor its operation.
-Such data may include information on the number of passengers on the network if the e-ticketing system is in place, information on the duration on the state of route network if the GPS monitoring system is in place, information on the road network if the centralized traffic control system is in place, etc.
+Local studies in transportation systems are relevant only for solving problems in specific areas, most often intersections, certain sections of routes, stopping points, etc. When studying the entire urban public transportation system, it is necessary to have information on all routes simultaneously.
+Therefore, data from specialized information systems are needed to monitor its operation.
+Such data may include information on the number of passengers on the network if the e-ticketing system is in place, information on the duration of rolling stock movement on sections of the route network if the GPS monitoring system is in place, information on the state of congestion on the road network if the centralized traffic control system is in place, etc.